sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 * delete files or directories
 * :ref:`stage` files (copy them from tape to disk for faster reading)

 ..
-[1] It is technically possible to access the dCache Grid storage without certificate, by using :abbr:`WebDAV (Web Distributed Authoring and Versioning)` with username/password authentication.
-We don't recommend this: authentication with username/password is less secure, and WebDAV is slower than :abbr:`GridFTP (File Transfer Protocol with Grid authentication)`.
+[1] It is possible to access the dCache Grid storage without certificate, by using :abbr:`Webdav (Web Distributed Authoring and Versioning)` with username/password authentication.
+However, authentication with username/password is less secure, and Webdav is not as fast as :abbr:`GridFTP (File Transfer Protocol with Grid authentication)`.

 .. _storage-types: